 The ATA also converts the analog signal from the phone into a digital signal to be sent over the VoIP network.

 What Is The Best VoIP Phone For Small Businesses?

 The best VoIP phone for small businesses depends on the company’s specific needs.

 There are many different VoIP phones available, so it’s essential to determine what features are most important before purchasing.

 SIP stands for Session Initiation Protocol.

-It is a VoIP protocol used to initiate, maintain, and terminate communication sessions.
+People use a VoIP protocol to initiate, maintain, and terminate communication sessions.

 SIP is responsible for signaling and control of VoIP calls.